aktcope4066/semGroup18/use-cases/usecase06.md

 ## SUB-VARIATIONS

-1. The top N populated cities in a continent where N is provided by the user.
+1. The top n populated cities in a continent where n is provided by the user.
-2. The top N populated cities in a region where N is provided by the user.
+2. The top n populated cities in a region where n is provided by the user.
-3. The top N populated cities in a country where N is provided by the user.
+3. The top n populated cities in a country where n is provided by the user.
-4. The top N populated cities in a district where N is provided by the user.
+4. The top n populated cities in a district where n is provided by the user.

 ## SCHEDULE